lyssphacker/ideas/combining-aop-with-oop.md

 [Aspect Oriented Programming: Radical Research in Modularity](https://www.youtube.com/watch?v=40Q16Ix-src)

 Questions:
 1. Can AOP be neatly combined with OOP?
 Are some examples of that combination?
+2. Was work on AOP been influenced by work on Meta-Object protocols?